josephbeuysmum/Dertisch/README.md

 Customers
 ---------

 The people ordering the food.
 Customers are classically `users`, the actual people using the actual app.
-Whilst being humand and therefore not officially part of the framework, their inclusion in the metaphorical acronym acts as a conspicuous reminder of who all this is done for, to lower the risk of getting lost in intellectual abstraction.
+Whilst obviously not being part of the framework, their inclusion in the metaphorical acronym acts as a conspicuous reminder of who all this is done for, to lower the risk of getting lost in intellectual abstraction.

 How MV/IPER works in Dertisch
 -----------------------------------